 Instantly, I could feel a “growing sensation” in the middle of my left shin.
 This threw me back in my seat, and my body straightened out for a brief moment.
 My left leg immediately grew out by the full amount.
+There was a small crowd around me who witnessed this occurrence, and they gasped see my leg grow instantaneously in front of their eyes.
 (In later years a physio said to me during an examination, “Mr. Brogan, you have a perfect skeleton”.)

 [I volunteer with Prison Fellowship, Tasmania, Australia, where I work with adult inmates.
 One of our other Prison Fellowship Tasmania volunteers, who works in the juvenile detention centre, was used by God to perform an amazing miracle.
 Please read the story online.]

 My name is Consuelo and I live in Melbourne, Australia.
 I didn’t believe in Jesus because I looked at the man made religious institutions and thought that was Christianity.
 I decided to read the Bible to show my Christian friend its errors, but the truth of the Word of God caused me to believe.
 The man made institutions don’t represent God, but we have the Bible to read for ourselves to learn about Jesus.

 I understand the freedom that comes from knowing Jesus and want to share this with others.